CO-BRANDING – The ‘I’m with them’ Promotional Product Strategy

 Due to Coca-Cola’s behemoth status, it didn’t lose out on this misadventure.
 However, it has left a lot of people thinking, ‘huh?’

 If you’d like to give your brand a boost, consider adding co-branding to your promotional product strategy.
 Partner up with someone that will raise your profile and strengthen your stance on issues you feel passionate about.
-The key is to know your target market, have a clear message and choose a brand or product that makes sense.
+The key is to first, know your target market.
+Next, have a clear message and, finally, choose a brand or product that makes sense.

-For more promotional product insights, follow us on LinkedIn or subscribe.
+Harvey goes into some more detail about co-branding below.
+But for more promotional product insights, follow us on LinkedIn or contact us.